Skip to Main Content

 Discover

-Finnish open learning materials
+Finnish open learning materials (aoe.fi)

-A service of the Ministry of Education and Culture and the Finnish National Board of Education that brings together open learning materials in a single view for all levels of education.
+Library of Open Educational Resources is a service of the Ministry of Education and Culture and the Finnish National Board of Education that brings together open learning materials in a single view for all levels of education.
 The service allows you to share and use open learning materials.
 The service is constantly being developed.

 The Open Educational Resources service aims to promote the use of open educational resources by giving longevity and visibility to materials produced by different projects and individuals.